kubernetes-retired/kube-aws/docs/getting-started/step-2-render.md

 `kube-aws render` begins by initializing the TLS infrastructure needed to securely operate Kubernetes.
 If you have your own key/certificate management system, you can overwrite the generated TLS assets after `kube-aws render`.
 More information on [Kubernetes certificate generation.][k8s-openssl]

-When `kube-aws up` creates the cluster stack, it will use whatever TLS assets it finds in the `credentials` folder at the time.
+When `kube-aws apply` creates the cluster stack, it will use whatever TLS assets it finds in the `credentials` folder at the time.

 This includes the certificate authority, signed server certificates for the Kubernetes API server and workers, and a signed client certificate for administrative use.